 To comply with the Privacy and Electronic Communications Regulations we periodically conduct a Cookie Audit of our website.
 This Cookie Audit was last updated on 21 October 2019.

 Our website uses a number of cookies to store data on our visitor's computers.

 To find out how to control the cookies that are created on your device please see this page.
 To find out how to delete cookies please see this page.
 For more information about managing cookies, please see http://www.aboutcookies.org/.

-Our web server may create an essential session cookie called PHPSESSID, which is essential for your use of some of the interative elements of the website, such as contact forms.
-The cookie contains a session ID which is a mechanism for distinguishing your visit to our website from any other visitors that may be using the website at the same time.
+Our web server creates 2 session cookies suffixed with _PHPSESSID and _loginsession, which are essential for your use of some of the interactive elements of the website, such as securely logging in to your account.
+The cookies contains a session ID which is a mechanism for distinguishing your visit to our website from any other visitors that may be using the website at the same time.
 This cookie expires when you leave our website.

 We use Google Analytics, which creates a number of first-party cookies, all prefixed __utm:

-We don't share the data that Google Analytics collects, and we don't believe that our use of Google Analytics is privacy-intrusive.
-We use the data that is collected in the following ways:
+We don't share the data that Google Analytics collects and the data collected is anonymous aggregate data which is used in the following ways:

 If you have any concerns about the cookies we create or the way we aim to attain consent from you, please contact us and we'll be happy to answer your questions.